front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/meta-modules.md

 ---
 id: meta-modules
 title: Meta modules
-description: We recommend to keep your GraphQL modules small and focused on a single feature.
-But having a lot of different modules could make distribution more tedious.
-That is why Front-Commerce supports the concept of "meta modules", which are a way to group smaller modules together.
+description: We recommend keeping your GraphQL modules small and focused on a single feature, but having many different modules could make distribution more tedious.
+That is why Front-Commerce supports the concept of "meta modules", which are a way to group smaller modules.
 ---

 If several teams are working on a project, small modules are a way to [federate the graph implementation](https://principledgraphql.com/integrity#2-federated-implementation).
 It also makes it easier to change implementations and service providers later in the project.

-For instance you could replace a `Magento2/Cms` module with a `Wordpress/Cms` one without impacting the web application (as long as both schema share a common API).
+For instance, you could replace a `Magento2/Cms` module with a `Wordpress/Cms` one without impacting the web application (as long as both schemas share a common API).

 **Having a lot of different modules could make distribution more tedious**.
 That is why Front-Commerce allows you to author and consume "meta modules".